s-gbz/grilborzer.github.io/_posts/2020-02-06-review-the-lodge.md

 All that matters is venging the one who "took away their mother".

 # "She's a psycho!" - The crow calls the raven black
-Who else believed that Aidan and Mia were genuinly shocked when their belongings disappeared?
-Who else thought that Aidan was genuinly surprised when Grace confronted him about spying on her?
-I couldn't even imagine that a boy of 14(?) years could go to such lengths to torture a person like this.

-To quietly observe how a mentaly damaged, traumatized woman crawls circles in a blizzard.
-Watch how she loses her dearly loved companion and simultaniously loses grasp to her newly build identity.
-How she breaks until she's driven to "repent", torture and mutilate herself.

-You rarely see him display emotions.
-Aidan didn't shed a single tear during and after the funeral of their mother.
-I assumed his restraint to be based on incapacity and forceful blockage/ resistance.

-It was during Graces self torture that it dawned to me how he could remain so calm and deattached -
-> Aidan displays strong indications of psychopathy.

-Psychopathic characteristics include
-- Capability to remain undistressed in highly stressful situations/ circumstances -> No display of emotion
-- No regard for other peoples feelings -> He does care about his sister though
-- Ability and will to manipulate people according to his desires

-Just in case someone might confuse him as an authist: (#TODO: IN SPOILER BOX) He can't be authistic, because the authism spectrum syndrome limits patients capabilities to read other peoples emotions.
-And he did that.
-I'd like to refer to our new [definition of horror](#implications-and-consequences).
-He knew exactly what he was doing.

-## Sound design
-Anyone who ever tried to shoot a movie themselfes will know:
-Sound design is crucial.
-Arguably most of all in horror movies.

-The score was just like the visuals and the plot:
-**Intense**, sinister, huge and haunting.
-I can't stress that enough.
-It's composed of a huge, bone chilling brass section and tense, cutting strings.

-> I never saw a post Credit Roll as stiff and motionless as I did during The Lodge.

-#TODO: Include YouTube or Spotify player with soundtrack

-It was quite comedial actually:
-Three guys sitting in a tiny two row cinema in front of a huge screen.
-No one daring to move and interrupt the imposing soundtrack.
-A big bravo to the composer .. #TODO!
+You might remember that the kids once accused their dad of marrying "a psycho".
+I think this is highly ironic considering the wicked games they played with Grace.

+We know that humans are capable of lying, deceiving and torturing, but
+- .. who else believed that Aidan and Mia were genuinly shocked when their belongings disappeared?
+- .. who else thought that Aidan was genuinly surprised when Grace confronted him about spying on her?
+- .. who would assume that** a couple of 14(?) year olds would torture an innocent, traumatized woman?**

+I would assume this a rather unnatural behaviour for kids.

+## Aidans indications of Antisocial Personality Disorder
+Consider the WHOs characteristics of dissocial personality disorder.
+> It is characterized by at least 3 of the following:

+  1. Callous unconcern for the feelings of others;
+  2. Gross and persistent attitude of irresponsibility and disregard for social norms, rules, and obligations;
+  3. Incapacity to maintain enduring relationships, though having no difficulty in establishing them;
+  4. Very low tolerance to frustration and a low threshold for discharge of aggression, including violence;
+  5. Incapacity to experience guilt or to profit from experience, particularly punishment;
+  6. Marked readiness to blame others or to offer plausible rationalizations for the behavior that has brought the person into conflict with society.

+Consider what we know about Aidan:
+**Aidan barely displayed any kinds emotions during the whole movie.**
+- He didn't shed a single tear during and after the funeral of their mother.
+- He didn't flinch when Grady died.
+- He was totaly detached towards Graces and her self mutilation.
+- He stayed absolutely calm as he was faced with certain death.

+**I think that Aidans behaviour can be interpreted as signs of Antisocial Personality Disorder.**

+### "So, is Aidan a 'psychopath' or a 'sociopath'"?
+I think assigning him in one of those categories is not possible since we
+- don't see him interact with people outside his family
+- don't have much information how things were before the divorce
+- have no information upon family history (except for his mothers sucicide)
+- I'm not psychologist (just whish I were)

+The extent and use of these terms are disputed among professionals anyways.

 # Conclusion
-The Lodge is a well crafted, well structured movie worth watching.
-An instant classic of the "show-this-to-your-friends" kind.
-It not only assumes, but finally acknowledges you, the viewer to be smart.
+I never saw a post Credit Roll as stiff and motionless as I did during The Lodge (partly because of the sinister, huge and haunting score).

-The Lodge is an immersive experience that builds and excells on worn out horror tropes.
+The Lodge is an instant classic of modern horror - an immersive experience that builds and excells on worn out horror tropes.
+It offers much room for analysis and is the joint success of multiple factors.
+It not only assumes, but finally acknowledges you the viewer to be smart.

+Don't forget to take my word with a grain of salt and keep in mind that I [haven't touched upon everything yet](#further-notes).
 Thank you to the cast and crew for making this movie happen - This is what horror should be like!

 PS: A great applause to the team of [Joker](../_posts/2020-03-01-joker-review.md) and Joaquin Phoenix for claiming its well deserved Oscar <3!
 Same goes for Brad Pitt in [Once Upon A Time..
 In Hollywood](../_posts/2020-03-01-once-upon-a-time-review.md).

-## Fun facts and a comparison to The Shining
-- Mention that Grady could be a reference to The Shining
-- Mention the different pacings and key points in the movie
+# Further notes: Pacing
+I really enjoyed the pacing and structure of the movie.
+Our perception and protagonist shifts upon specific events.
-  - We start with the kids' perspective and observe Grace as an unperceivable shadow (through window)
+1. We start with the kids' perspective and observe Grace as an unperceivable shadow (we see her through windows).
-- We then switch to Grace as we're in the lodge
+2. We switch to Grace when she breaks into the ice.
-- Gradie is Graces symbol of a new life.
+3. Graces dog Grady (a reference to The Shining) is her symbol of a new life.
-His death is the end of her perspective
+His death is the end of her sanity and our return to the kids perspective.

-- We come back to Aidan and Mia.
+## A self fulfilling prophecy
-We learn some of their dirty tricks and witness her final downfall.
-(In case you didn't notice - the puppet house scenes were the plan)
+Also in case you didn't notice: The puppet house scenes were the scheming of the kids plan.
-In a way it's a self fullfilling prophecy as she becomes what they perceived her to be.
-Her beauty and gentle soul turn to agony and spreading of pain.

-The Shining is about a mystical, evil force that played on a mentally stressed man untill he broke.
-The Lodge is about a *pair of kids* that played on an innocent, traumatized woman untill she broke.
-The hotel used spirits and magic.
-The kids used lying and intrigue.
+What's ironic: The kids viewed Grace as a "psycho" and symbol of agony.
-Both of them precisely knew their victims.
+Their revenge is a self fulfilling prophecy that turned Graces beauty and gentleness to their disturbed perception of her.